itproto/ilsrep/trunk/poll/jteam/readme.txt

-Use scripts in /run directory to lauch program(s).
+Use scripts in /release directory to launch program(s).